axibase/atsd/installation/cloudera.md

 apps.example.org = HADOOP.EXAMPLE.ORG
 ```

-Make sure that the hostname specified in the `kdc` and `admin_server` properties above is resolvable on the ATSD server.
+Ensure that the hostname specified in the `kdc` and `admin_server` properties above is resolvable on the ATSD server.
 Add it to `/etc/hosts` if necessary.

 ### Kerberos Settings